nukeop/tinycrawl-backend/README.md

 /heroes                         | **POST**   | Create a new character by using the `heroDefinition` as a base.
 The name of the character will be set to `name`.
 It will be created for the authenticated user.
 /heroes/:uuid                   | **GET**    | Get a single hero.
 /heroes/:uuid                   | **DELETE** | Delete a single hero.

+## User model
+The users are identified by unique usernames and once set cannot be changed.
+For the purposes of easier customization, the users also have a non-unique display name, which can be freely changed and is intended to be the main name which is shown to other users.
+To prevent impersonation, users should be made aware that the display name is non-unique and be provided with a way of reliably identifying other users with the same display name (e.g. by always including a URL to the profile in the display name).